pingortle/quibble-plus-esm/README.md

 ## TL;DR

 The solution basically boils down to running this somewhere before your test suite.
+This *should* work with testdouble.js as well.

 ```js
 require('quibble').ignoreCallsFromThisFile(require.resolve('esm/esm'))